Protocentral/protocentral_sensything/docs/4-web-server.md

   server.send(200, "text/plane", adcValue); //Send ADC value only to client ajax request

  ```
- Creating a HTTP request object in the browser to request ADC value from server and process the returned ADC value to update the web page.
+ Creating an HTTP request object in the browser to request ADC value from server and process the returned ADC value to update the web page.

  ```c
   var xhttp = new XMLHttpRequest();